VladimirMarkelov/pwatch/README.md

 For Linux it should display disk I/O, for Windows it is total I/O for the process including disks.

 CPU and MEM is total used amount in a range 0..100%. `Total` is the number of processes `PWatch` looks after.
-`Hidden` is the number of processes that are not displayed at this moment, but you can scroll to see others.
+`Hidden` is the number of processes that are not displayed at this moment, but you can scroll to see them.
 `Dead` the number of processes that exited while `PWatch` is watching the processes.
-Dead processes are not removed from the screen, but `PWatch` stops updating them, so dead process graph are kind of frozen.
+[Dead processes](#dead-processes) are not removed from the screen, but `PWatch` stops updating them, so dead process graph are kind of frozen.

 CPU and MEM graphs have the same header.
 The MEM one is used to describe what they show: